Raxephion/The-Vault/README.md

 1.  **LoRA Inspection & Analysis:** Understand the LoRAs you're using.
 2.  **Model Conversion:** Bridge formats between different frameworks.
 3.  **Checkpoint/Model Analysis:** Peek inside your model files.
+4.  **Model Sharing:** Upload your models to the Hugging Face Hub.

-Below is a breakdown of the initial tools available:
+Below is a breakdown of the tools available:

 ---